anttikivi/unsung-anthem/README.md

     git clone git@github.com:anttikivi/unsung-anthem.git

-After cloning the source, run the configuring script to set up the build environment.
+After cloning the source, make sure to change to the cloned directory.

     cd unsung-anthem

+Then run the configuring script to set up the build environment.

     ./configure

 When the configuring script has finished, run the build script.